Joseph Knight’s Recollection of

 Revelation.

-The next year in 1832 he Came again to Missouri28 and set things in order and
+The next year in 1832 he Came again to Missouri and set things in order and

 Cald the Colesvill Church to gather and seald them up to Eternal Life.
 And this